mdcourse/mdcourse.github.io/_sources/chapters/chapter3.rst.txt

     positions were not provided (i.e. *initial_positions = None*), atoms
     are placed randomly within the box.
 If initial positions were provided as an array, they are used instead.
-Note that in that case, the array number be of size 'number of atoms' x ''number of dimensions'.
+Note that in that case, the array number be of size 'number of atoms' x ''number of dimensions.

 .. code-block:: python